ak-gupta/nbaspa/docs/_model/performance.rst

 Overview
 --------

-* The XGBoost model is underperforming relative to expectation.
-Hyperparameter tuning is one potential source of improvement; another source is additional data.
+* The XGBoost and Lifelines models are performing similarly.
-* The Lifelines model closely mirrors the performance of the NBA model, with a noticeable advantage in pre-game prediction.
+* Both models perform similarly to the NBA's win probability, with a noticeable uptick in pre-game performance.

 -----------
 Performance